MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-logs.md

 ---
 # Web Application Firewall logs

-When you activate [Web Application Firewall (WAF) for Power Pages](web-application-firewall.md) in Power Pages, each request's logs are captured and stored in your Dataverse instance.
+When you activate [Web Application Firewall (WAF) for Power Pages](web-application-firewall.md), each request's logs are captured and stored in your Microsoft Dataverse instance.
 To access these logs, follow these steps:

 1. Navigate to the Security workspace.
 1. Select the **Download firewall logs** button.
 1. Specify the start and end dates.

 >[!NOTE]
 > By specifying the start and end dates, you can download only the relevant logs.
 By default, logs for the past 30 days are retained in Dataverse.
-You can modify this retention period by adjusting the settings in the configuration menu, located next to the 'Download firewall logs' button.
-You can extend the retention period up to 90 days, or choose to disable the capturing of firewall logs entirely.
+You can modify this retention period by adjusting the settings in the configuration menu located next to the **Download firewall logs** button.
+You can extend the retention period up to 90 days or choose to disable the capturing of firewall logs entirely.

 ## Prerequisites